Emilio-2021/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 1-The projects created on May have a better opportunity of success
 2-December is not a good month to start a crowdfounding
 - What can you conclude about the Outcomes based on Goals?
  Projects with a lower budget have more possibilities to get fulfilled
 - What are some limitations of this dataset?
  At the moment I dont have an opinion about what might be considered a dataset limitation
 - What are some other possible tables and/or graphs that we could create?
- The box and whisker plot is a nice graph to have, it gives a great insight about the Outliners
+ The box and whisker plot is a nice graph to have, it gives a great insight about the Outliners besides other infos